Top Ten Worst Things About Job Hunting

 It makes it harder.
 Maybe they deserve it to be harder, but that still doesn't make it any less frustrating.

-Given that we are still in pandemic mode and that every employer is taking precautions, this one being another hurdle to jump over is bound to show up soon enough.
+Given that we are still in pandemic mode and that every employer is taking precautions, this one is another hurdle to jump over and is bound to show up soon enough.